nearform/titus/docs/developers/packages/titus-frontend/README.md

 # Titus Frontend
+## Overview
 Titus frontend is a [React] application with routing and minimalist login components.
 This section describes Titus frontend and how to install, configure, run, test and build your frontend application.

+What you implement with Titus frontend is your choice, we provide you with an unopinionated working shell.
+We provide what is common in our projects.

+There is scope for you to add, customise or even replace features.

-## Features
+### Features
 Titus frontend consists of the following:

 * React application with [Create React App][CRA]